metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 ***

 **Tennessee covers if**
-AJ Brown can play at a competent level despite his food poisoning
-\- AND -
-Ryan Tannehill can negotiate through the blitzes Spagnuolo and his defense will present to him.
+Ryan Tannehill and his sad offensive line can negotiate through the blitzes Spagnuolo and his defense will present to him.

 **Kansas City covers if**
 Their defense can harangue Tannehill on enough plays
 \- OR -
 Tyreek Hill is healthy enough to play the whole game without any issue.
+Tennessee's soft secondary is begging to be scorched by a player of his caliber.

 ***